mincong-h/java-examples/cli/README.md

 - Command can be created in 2 ways: by passing arguments or by constructing a Java object.
 The 1st case refers to the real world scenario, and the 2nd case refers to programatical scenario (e.g. tests).
+- What is the difference between command and task?

 ### i18n